kenwuuu/pencil-it-in-web/README.md

     - Body: {"email": "email@gmail.com","password": "password"}
 - All new JS files need to be added to `vite.config.ts` in order to be included when we build for prod.
 - The three lines of AlpineJS in `main.js` are just necessary.
 IDK why, their docs just say to do that.
+- Supabase Functions common error: `JSON object requested, multiple (or no) rows returned`, this usually happens when you submit bad input, and it uses that input to call the database.
+Check that your input exists in the database.

 ## Setting Up